 Unser wichtigster Antrieb kommt aus dem christlichen GLAUBEN.
 Wir möchten Wege zum Glauben öffnen und Glauben fördern.
 Darum arbeiten wir auch mit Kirchen aller Konfessionen zusammen - und DIENEN ihnen mit guter Kunst.

-He is theologian (and ordained Rev. of the Swiss reformed church) and has also studied linguistics, literature and history.
-He has published several books - also his poetry.
+Beat is a theologian and an ordained Reverend of the Swiss reformed church.
+He has also studied linguistics, literature and history.
+To date, he has published several of his books, including some of his poetry.

 Wouter J. Bakker